Limited Release of Records

 If the Limited Release of Records is granted, the student’s conduct record will be updated.
 As a result, the following will occur:

 - Information regarding the incident will not be shared with entities outside the University.
 If asked to share conduct history, the student may indicate there is no history to share.

 - Information regarding the incident may be shared with offices or departments within the University who have an educational need to know such information.
 If asked to share conduct history, the student must indicate there was indeed a conduct issue.

-Full details of the Limited Release of Records may be reviewed in the Retention and Release of Disciplinary Records section of the Student Guide.
+Full details of the Limited Release of Records may be reviewed in the Retention and Release of Disciplinary Records section of the Student Guide to University Policies.